catmaid/CATMAID/sphinx-doc/source/data_views.rst

 ``true`` or ``false`` (and no numbers).
 Alternative values are separated by a logical *or*/pipe symbol (``|``) and only one of them can be used.
-Let's have a look at the *sort* option as an example: All data view types, except the *Legacy Project List* type, support the option
+Let's have a look at the *sort* option as an example: All data view types, except the *Simple Project List* type, support the option

   ``"sort":[true|false]``.